 The Centre operates with two arms.

-1. The Academic Arm of the Centre will focus upon performing and facilitating cutting-edge postgraduate research in the area, and offering postgraduate academic teaching.
+1. The Academic Arm of the Centre focuses on performing and facilitating cutting-edge postgraduate research in the area, and offering postgraduate academic teaching.

-2. The Applied Arm of the Centre will focus on delivering meaningful, accessible resources to the churches in the UK and internationally.
+2. The Applied Arm of the Centre focuses on delivering meaningful, accessible resources to the churches in the UK and internationally.